Mohammednazel/Cattle_Shed_Surveillance_System/README.md

 ## Technologies Used
 - Python
 - OpenCV (cv2)
-- YOLO (You Only Look Once) object detection algorithm
+- YOLO (You Only Look Once) version 8 object detection algorithm
 - Twilio API for alert notifications

 ## Dataset